alvaropinot/javascript-challenges-book/README.md

 # Javascript Challenges
-This book will challenge you to learn and understand the most obscure and tricky parts of Javascript.
+This book will challenge you to learn and understand the most obscure and tricky parts of Javascript1.
+.

 In order to perform the best that you can I recommend you not to cheat taking a look at solutions before you suggest one.